Privacy

 7. Legal Basis for Processing

-7.1 We will only use your Personal Data when the law allows us to do so.
-Most commonly we will use your Personal Data in one of the following circumstances:
+7.1 We will only use your Personal Data when the law allows Us to do so.
+Most commonly We will use your Personal Data in one or more of the following circumstances:

-(b) Where we need to perform a contract we are about to enter or have entered with you.
+• Where We need to perform a contract We are about to enter or have entered with you.

-(c) Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.
+• Where it is necessary for Our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

-(d) Where we need to comply with a legal or regulatory obligation.
+• Where We need to comply with a legal or regulatory obligation.

 8. How do We handle your information?

-8.1 The data and information We collect from you will be transferred to and securely stored by our hosting third parties: (i) Clarity Limited, PO Box 176, Cirrus House, Garenne Park, Rue de la Gache, St Sampson, Guernsey GY1 3LQ, (ii) Amazon Web Services (AWS) and (iii) Microsoft Azure.
+8.1 The data and information We collect from you will be transferred to and securely stored by Our third-party hosting providers, including Amazon Web Services (AWS) and Microsoft Azure.

 8.2 We are committed to ensuring that your data and information is secure.
 In order to prevent unauthorised access or disclosure, We have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information We collect online, including:

-(a) all data and information you provide to us is stored on secure servers;
+• all data and information you provide to Us is stored on secure servers;

-(b) any payment transactions will be encrypted Using SSL technology;
+• any payment transactions will be encrypted using SSL technology;

 9. Data retention